 Finally, both individuals and entities (financial institutions and otherwise) are subject to the criminal anti-money laundering statutes in Title 18, United States Code.
-Generally speaking, those statutes prohibit not only actively committing money laundering (for instance, by engaging in transactions involving illicit proceeds or concealing the origin or control of illicit proceeds), but facilitating and conspiring to do so.
-Companies involved in international trade should be particularly sensitive to trade-based money laundering issues.
+Generally speaking, those statutes prohibit not only actively committing money laundering (for instance, by concealing the origin, source, or control of illicit proceeds; by using illicit proceeds to commit further illegal activity; or engaging in transactions involving illicit proceeds through a financial institution), but facilitating and conspiring to do so.
+Companies involved in international trade should also be particularly sensitive to trade-based money laundering issues.